enketo/blog/_posts/2015-05-19-install-enketo.md

 ### 5. Enketo Express Installation

 Install Enketo Express and its dependencies.
+Warnings during `npm install` can be ignored.
+Errors should not be ignored.

 ```bash
 cd ~